 - Apply for need based aid by submitting your Federal Application for Student Aid (FAFSA)

 - Hope College’s Federal Code is 002273

-- You will receive a financial aid package after you have completed the Admissions process.
+- You will receive a financial aid package after you have been accepted for admission.

 - Transferology is a user-friendly tool with up-to-date information about how other schools’ coursework